PhSchuetz/Kinetic-Monte-Carlo-Model/README.md

 # Kinetic-Monte-Carlo-Model
-This is a simple Kinetic-Monte-Carlo model I extended such that it incorporates the volatilization of an unstable surface layer during Pulsed Laser Deposition of ternary perovskite oxides.
+This is a simple Kinetic-Monte-Carlo model that describes the growth dynamics during Pulsed Laser Deposition of ternary perovskite oxides (ABO<sub>3</sub>) along the (100) crystal direction and simulates the intensity of the specular Reflection High-Energy Electron Diffraction (RHEED) signal in the step density model.

+In particular, this model is designed to describe the growth of materials with volatile B-side termination such as SrIrO<sub>3</sub> or SrRuO<sub>3</sub>.
+When grown on an A-side-terminated substrate (e.g. TiO<sub>3</sub>-terminated SrTiO<sub>3</sub>), conventionally, a A-side terminated film structure would be expected.
+However, if the B-cation is prone to the formation of a volatile compound upon over-oxidation (e.g. IrO<sub>3</sub> for SrIrO<sub>3</sub> or Ru<sub>2</sub>O<sub>4</sub>/RuO<sub>4</sub> for SrRu<sub>3</sub>) a termination conversion to an A-side termination can be observed during growth.
+Depending on the substrate temperature and oxygen partial pressure this conversion may stretch over the time needed for the deposition of one or several atomic monolayers.
+This model was designed to simulate the effect of this conversion onto the observed intensity oscillations of the specular RHEED signal during growth.

 The basic idea of the Kinetic-Monte-Carlo simulation was adopted from the following publications: